thoughtbot/ruby-science/book/principles/dependency_inversion_principle.md

 unanswered questions [required changes to this method](https://github.com/thoughtbot/ruby-science/commit/d60656aa).

+Also, note that the conditional logic is spread across several layers.
+`SummariesController` decides whether or not to hide unanswered questions.
+That knowledge is passed into `Survey#summaries_using`. `SummariesController` also passes the current user down into `Survey#summaries_using`, and from there it's passed into `UnansweredQuestionHider`:

+` app/models/unanswered_question_hider.rb@77b22c5

+\clearpage

 We can make changes like this easier in the future by inverting control:

 ` app/models/survey.rb@256a9c92:10,14